 Some tall flowers develop sturdy stems and a bushy growth habit when you cut them back.
 Unfortunately, bachelor’s buttons don’t fall into that category.
 All you accomplish with a mid-season cut is a loss of flowers with little time left to produce new ones.

 Bachelor’s button stems loaded with flowers in full bloom tend to flop over just when the flowers are at their best.
 It’s a good idea to plan in advance for the likelihood that they will eventually fall.
-Anticipate the problem, and take care of it early in the season.
+Anticipate the problem, and take care

 Why are my flowers falling over, you ask.
 When your bachelor’s buttons topple over, it isn’t because you’ve done anything wrong.
 They simply become top-heavy, especially after a heavy rain.
 When thoroughly drenched, water collects between the petals to make the blossoms even heavier, and the plant’s thin stems can’t support them.
 Staking bachelor’s buttons is the best way to deal with toppling plants.